 What Do People Eat in Cabo Verde?

-Cabo Verdean cuisine is similar to that of West African countries, but heavily influenced by Portuguese cuisine.
+Cabo Verdean cuisine has some similarities to that of West African countries, but it’s heavily influenced by Portuguese cuisine.
+Because Brazil shares those influences, some dishes are popular across all three countries.

-Because this is an island country, fish and various other kinds of seafood are common ingredients.
+Since this is an island country, fish and other kinds of seafood are common ingredients.
 Although it is often enjoyed fresh, canned tuna is popular too.
 Turtle steak used to be a popular dish, but in 2002 the Cabo Verdean government outlawed the killing of turtles.

 Corn and beans are staples, with rice, cassava, green bananas, and a range of other vegetables showing up in many meals.